sindresorhus/sindresorhus.github.com/data/apps/velja.md

 #### How can I see what URL Velja received? {#debug}

+In the advanced settings, enable “Show last opened link” setting, and the click the link.
+The URL will show up there.

-Quit Velja if it's open.
+To see more detailed debug info on how Velja handled the URL: Quit Velja if it's open.
 Press <kbd>Shift</kbd> + <kbd>Control</kbd> while launching Velja, click the menu bar icon, click “Debug”, and then go to “Logs”.

 #### Velja does not show browsers from the user “~/Applications” folder?